Director: Hong Sang-soo

 London Korean Film Festival teaser screening review

-The word ‘strange’ is thrown around a lot in Claire’s Camera, and sure enough, in its effortlessly free-wheeling structure and its peculiar yet recognisable take on human behaviour, Hong Sang-soo’s mesmerising comedy-drama is a beguiling exploration and embodiment of this term in its most enticingly mysterious sense.
+The word ‘strange’ is thrown around a lot in Claire’s Camera, and sure enough, in its effortlessly free-wheeling structure and its peculiar yet recognisable take on human behaviour, Hong Sang-soo’s mesmerising comedy-drama is a beguiling exploration and embodiment of the term in its most enticingly mysterious sense.

 Despite its French setting, Isabelle Huppert stands alone in the central cast as the nation’s sole representative.
 The legendary actress plays the titular Claire, an art teacher, poetry-reader and amateur photographer who evokes a pre-digital nostalgia with the humble polaroid camera she uses to chronicle her surroundings.
 Through a pair of chance encounters, she serves as the unintentional bridge between the film’s three main Korean characters: recently dismissed sales agent Jeon Man-hee (Kim Min-hee), hard-drinking director So Wan-soo (Jung Jin-young) and his partner Nam Yang-hye (Chang Mi-hee) – the last of whom fires Man-hee after learning of her affair with Wan-soo.